James-Hirst-1998/image_url_classifier/README.md

 ## Why ResNet-50 and Flask?
 ### ResNet-50
 - **High Accuracy**: ResNet-50 achieves high accuracy in image classification tasks, making it a reliable choice.
 - **Pre-trained Models**: Availability of pre-trained models on large datasets like ImageNet makes it easy to use for transfer learning.
-Note, the pre-trained classes were specified via this [link](https://storage.googleapis.com/download.tensorflow.org/data/imagenet_class_index.json)
+Note, the pre-trained classes were specified via this [link](https://storage.googleapis.com/download.tensorflow.org/data/imagenet_class_index.json) and note these classes may be updated in the future so redownload the file if necessary.

 ### Flask
 - **Lightweight**: Flask is a lightweight web framework that is easy to set up and use.